inkarkat/vim-DeleteTrailingWhitespace/README.md

 - CHG: g:DeleteTrailingWhitespace\_ChoiceAffectsHighlighting now is a List of possible responses that if missing will keep the highlighting for that particular response.
+- BUG: DeleteTrailingWhitespace\_Action checks window-local instead of buffer-local override.
+Thanks to Enno for noticing.
 - Add dependency to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)).

 __You need to separately install ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version